rcpoison/dxvk-cache-pool/README.md

 found 0 candidates for upload
 ```

+You can pass multiple directories.
+The directories should contain wine prefixes.
-It will search for exe files in the passed directories and update the .dxvk-cache's for you.
+It will search for exe files in the passed directories and automatically update the .dxvk-cache's for you.

 ### Server